sagemath/trac_to_gh/Issue 1424.md

 # Issue 1424: [with patch] threaded map function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1424

 Original creator: was